HMS-Core/hms-ml-demo/ApplicationCases/README.md

 |-- Gesture-Change-Background // Use the key point recognition and image segmentation functions of Huawei ML Kit to switch the background by waving your arms.

+|-- SceneEnhance // uses scene recognition function of HUAWEI ML Kit to intelligently decorate the scene in the picture.

+|-- CrazyChristmas // uses the hand key point recognition function of HUAWEI ML Kit to control the sled to move to catch falling goods.

 ## Precautions

 The project contains multiple independent projects.
 After downloading code, open the root project and it